Author: John Cammidge

 Dotterel, a small plover, and a word in Britain used to describe a person easily deceived; why?

 As a small wader and member of the plover family of birds, the dotterel is known for its friendly, sweet and trusting behavior towards humans.
-Consequently, it was hunted for sport, was easily caught, eaten by royalty as a delicacy during English Tudor times, and
+Consequently, it was hunted for sport, was easily caught, eaten by royalty as a delicacy during English Tudor times, and its brightly-colored feathers were used for fishing lures.
+Today, in Britain, it receives the highest conservation priority on the UK Red List of most endangered species.

 Roman Coin for a “Butcher Bird”